Titan-327/google_pay_clone_frontend/README.md

 - **React Toastify**: A React component to show toast notifications.
 - **Axios**: A promise-based HTTP client for the browser and Node.js.
 - **React Router**: For routing and navigation within the app.
+- **Tailwind CSS**: A utility-first CSS framework for fast UI development.